jakobzhao/geog4572/project/brainstorm.md

 **In the lecture this Thursday (4/6)**, you are required to present one geovisualization of your interest to the class.
 You should submit the homework **by noon April 5th**.

 Once you finish this homework, you need to submit it to **Canvas Dropbox**.
 On the assignment tab,  check the item of this homework, press the `Submit Assignment` button to submit.
 Please contact the instructor or TA if you have any difficulty.
-Note: only submit your PE report in Word or PDF format.
+Note: only submit your homework in Word or PDF format.